Is Keto Bad for You? Get the Facts Before You Start

 What Does the Keto Diet Do?

-The Diet is similar to other low carb diets as it reduces your carb intake and ups your fat intake.
+Wondering what it’s all about?
+Well, the Diet is similar to other low carb diets as it reduces your carb intake and ups your fat intake.
 As your body stops depending on carbs it goes to a metabolic state known as Ketosis.

 In Ketosis you are burning fat for energy, reduces blood sugar and insulin levels and increases ketones.
 This combination can have many positive health effects.